Leonid Filatov: Biography

 In 1969 Filatov became an actor with the troupe of the Moscow Taganka Theatre.
 His first main role was the lead in the stage version of What Is to Be Done?
-His career developed with roles in The Master and Margarita, The Cherry Orchard, The House on the Embankment, Fasten Your Seatbelts, Pugachev, Antiworlds, Comrade, Believe, the role of Horatio in Hamlet, Kul'chitskiy in The Fallen and Living, Federzoni in Life of Galileo, and Players-21 (a work with (Sergey Yursky’s creative association of artists).
+His career developed with roles in The Master and Margarita, The Cherry Orchard, The House on the Embankment, Fasten Your Seatbelts, Pugachev, Antiworlds, Comrade, Believe, the role of Horatio in Hamlet, Kul'chitskiy in The Fallen and Living, Federzoni in Life of Galileo, and Players-21 (a work with (Sergey Yursky's creative association of artists).

 From 1985 through 1987, while the Taganka Theatre was under Anatoly Efros, Leonid Filatov worked at the Sovremennik Theatre, then later returned to the Taganka.
-In 1993 Filatov joined Nikolai Gubenko, Natalya Sayko, Nina Shatskaya and other actors in founding a creative association named Fellowship of Actors of the Taganka (Russian: "Содружествo актеров Таганки").
+In 1993 Filatov joined Nikolai Gubenko, Natalya Sayko, Nina Shatskaya and other actors in founding a creative association named Fellowship of Actors of the Taganka (Russian: "Содружествo актёров Таганки").

 He was the author of several plays, such as An Artist from Sherwood Forest and Sons of Bitches, among other works.

 From 1970 Filatov worked in cinema.
-His most important roles were in such films as City of First Love, Air Crew, The Voice, Women Joke in Earnest, Rooks, Success, Chicherin, Forgotten Melody for a Flute, Zerograd, and Charity Ball.
+His most important roles were in such films as City of First Love, Air Crew, The Voice, Women Joke in Earnest, The Rooks, Success, Chicherin, Forgotten Melody for a Flute, Zerograd, and Charity Ball.

 In 1990 he directed the film Sons of Bitches, based on his own scenario, and also played a supporting role.
 It was entered into the 17th Moscow International Film Festival.

 Since 1970 Filatov was writing songs in the co-authorship with Vladimir Kachan.

 Leonid Filatov was married to the actress of the Fellowship of Actors of the Taganka Nina Shatskaya.
 The couple had a son and granddaughters.